martincampagnoli/mc-task/README.md

 * [Gulp](http://gulpjs.com/) - A toolkit to automate and enhance the development workflow.
 * [Bower](https://bower.io/) - For the component management.
 * [JSHint](http://jshint.com/) - To detect errors and potential problems in the JavaScript code.
-* [Yeoman](http://yeoman.io/) - As an scaffolding tool puts all together prescribing best practices and tools. to help stay productive.
+* [Yeoman](http://yeoman.io/) - As an scaffolding tool puts all together prescribing best practices and tools to help stay productive.

 And more features are included like:
 * LiveReload.